-- CC1 Services diversions

-- CC2 Piling, retaining structure, pavements, slabs, UNSW structure and bridges
+- CC1 Services diversions - CC2 Piling, retaining structure, road pavements and slabs. - CC3 UNSW integrated fitout, UNSW structure and bridges

-- CC3 UNSW integrated fitout

 The CTPMP is requested to be approved for all these components of works.
 It is noted in section 3.3.5 that specific transport routes are to be consulted and agreed with TfNSW for the delivery of prefabricated bridges.
 This consultation will occur in mid-2020 once specialized subcontractors are engaged for this component of the work, which is programmed to occur early 2021.